Description

 Open Scripts (Logon/Logoff) from the Windows Settings folder, then open Logon.

-- Open the Powershell Scripts tab and select Add...
+- Select the PowerShell Scripts tab, then select Add...

-- Select Browse... and select the script from the NETLOGON folder.
+- Select Browse... then locate and select the script file you saved in Step 1.

 - Select OK.
 The script will run the next time the user logs into the machine.